mvaganov/CmdLineAsteroids/notes.md

 	game.Init();
 	while (game.running) {
 		game.Draw();
-		game.ProcessInput();
+		game.Input();
 		game.Update();
 	}
 }
 ```
-this is a perfectly valid style in C# as well. but for the sake of fewer source files, I'll keep writing in local functions.
+this is a perfectly valid style in C# as well. but for the sake of fewer source files, I'll keep writing in local functions in static main.

-many programmers, myself included, consider it good programming style to use small functions, with descriptive names, and only one or two levels of indentation.
-lets run this after refactoring to make sure it still works

 `scene`
 run again

 `voice`
-notice the flickering
-drawing a character in the command line is actually really slow.
+notice the flickering. we can see how each shape is drawn right after the other, and the last drawn shapes are the most difficult to see when the game is active.
+this flickering wouldn't be so bad if the game was faster.
-lets implement a timer to see how long it takes to render things
+lets implement a timer to see how long it takes to render the graphics.
 and let's put the key input behind a check, so the game iteractes as quickly as possible, without blocking the game loop.

 `scene`